The Strangers: Chapter 1

 After their car breaks down in an eerie small town, a young couple is forced to spend the night in a remote cabin.
 Panic ensues as they are terrorized by three masked strangers who strike with no mercy and seemingly no motive.

-Despite its limited budget of $8.5M, The Strangers: Chapter 1 became a financial success, earning $48.2M worldwide—a 467% return.
-The film's unique voice engaged audiences, demonstrating that strong storytelling can transcend budget limitations.
+Despite its limited budget of $8.5M, The Strangers: Chapter 1 became a commercial success, earning $48.2M worldwide—a 467% return.
+The film's unique voice connected with viewers, illustrating how strong storytelling can transcend budget limitations.

 Plot Structure